DanielVisca/Reading-Notes/Designing Data-Intensive Applications/Part 1/Chapter 1: Reliable, Scalable, and Maintainable Applications.md

 * Testing... lots of testing
 * Allow quick recovery: ex: fast rollback of changes, gradually release new changes so number of people affected are minimal.
 * Telemetry: Monitor performance and error rates (Think telemetry when a rocket has lifted off).
-* Good managment and training (This needs a whole other book).
+* Good management and training (This needs a whole other book).

 #### How Important is Reliability